reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 ### Using Maven Plugin
 The Spring Boot Maven Plugin comes bundled with plenty of useful features such as creating executable jar or war archives, running the application, etc. It also provides a way to add application build info.

-Spring Boot Actuator will show build details if a valid `META-INF/build-info.properties` file is present. **Spring Boot Maven plugin has a `build-info` goal which can create this file.**
+Spring Boot Actuator will show build details if a valid `META-INF/build-info.properties` file is present. **Spring Boot Maven plugin has a `build-info` goal to create this file.**

 This plugin will be by default present in the `pom.xml` if you bootstrapped the project using Spring Initializr.
 We just have to add the `build-info` goal for execution as shown below:
 ```xml